About Sunbury, PA in Northumberland County

 The largest and most important event to Sunbury, PA is its annual Sunbury River Festival, held for several days in August.
-The riverfront area is packed with a variety of food and craft vendors and live entertainment takes to the stages every hour.
-There are also games, video games with the best CS:GO boost, cardboard regatta, talent show, a Civil War encampment, and the area’s largest car cruise-in.
+The riverfront area is packed with a variety of food and craft vendors and live entertainment takes to the stages every hour, cardboard regatta, talent show, a Civil War encampment, and the area’s largest car cruise-in.

 Additional Resources in and Around Sunbury, PA

 - Sunbury’s Revitalization Inc. – http://www.sripa.com

 - Sunbury River Festival – http://www.sunburyriverfestival.com

 - Northumberland County – http://www.northumberlandco.org

 - Greater Susquehanna Valley Chamber of Commerce – http://www.gsvcc.org